KrrishKapoor/Customer-Churn-Prediction-ML-Business-Analysis/README.md

 ---

-## 🔍 Metrics Analyzed
+## Metrics Analyzed

-To rigorously evaluate each machine learning model, I analyzed:
+To rigorously evaluate each machine learning model, performance was assessed via:
 - **Accuracy** (overall correctness)
 - **Precision** (how many predicted churners were actually churners)
 - **Recall** (how many actual churners were correctly identified)